OPENAIRINTERFACE/openairinterface5g/doc/NR_SA_CN5G_gNB_N300_COTS_UE_Tutorial.md

     - CPU: 4 cores x86_64
     - RAM: 8 GB
     - Windows driver for Quectel MUST be equal or higher than version **2.2.4**
-- [USRP N300](https://www.ettus.com/all-products/USRP-N300/): Please identify the network interface(s) on which the N300 is connected.
+- [USRP N300](https://www.ettus.com/all-products/USRP-N300/) or [USRP X300](https://www.ettus.com/all-products/x300-kit/): Please identify the network interface(s) on which the USRP is connected.
 - Quectel RM500Q
     - Module, M.2 to USB adapter, antennas and SIM card
     - Firmware version of Quectel MUST be equal or higher than **RM500QGLABR11A06M4G**